 Want more?
 Here’s my full list of the best thrillers released in 2020 so far on Bookshop.org.

-Hope you enjoy these stellar thriller books!
+And those are my picks for the best thriller books of 2020!
+I hope you enjoy these stellar thrillers.
 What’s been your favorite suspense read this year?

 If you’re looking for more awesome books to read, check out my list of the best fiction books releasing in summer 2020!